sudsho/ml-experiments/README.md

 note: switched a few notebooks to torch 1.12, will update the rest as i go.

 note: switched a few notebooks to torch 1.12, will update the rest as i go.

+for 2022 the focus shifts more to inference + serving than training tricks.